dylanm312/haydenrinn/me/index.md

 <br>

-This site is powered by [Jekyll](jekyllrb.com) and the beautiful coder-minimalist theme was taken from [Corb3nik.github.io](corb3nik.github.io).
+This site is powered by [Jekyll](https://jekyllrb.com) and the beautiful coder-minimalist theme was taken from [Corb3nik.github.io](https://corb3nik.github.io).
+The source code for this site is available on [GitHub](https://github.com/hrinn/haydenrinn).